FAE Alumni

 • E-mail: msilcox(at)utsc.utoronto.ca

-Dr. Brenda Chinnery
+Dr. Brenda J. Chinnery

 • Most recent academic address: Lecturer, School of Biological Sciences, University of Texas at Austin, Austin, TX